 My last three books are psychological thrillers heavy on domestic noir.
 Flat White Lies. murder mystery Lies at Her Door and Bright Lies all reveal evil below the surface of perfect families.
 The Trail series of crime thrillers features family drama too, as three clans fight for control of a vodka business.

 Love losing yourself in a book?

 If you love losing yourself in a book, you’ve found a kindred spirit here.
-As a child, I learned to read in the blink of an eye (my dyslexic friends and relatives were less lucky, and I publish special large print editions to help those who struggle with a traditional paperback.
+As a child, I learned to read in the blink of an eye (my dyslexic friends and relatives were less lucky, and I publish special large print editions to help those who struggle with a traditional paperback).
 The eldest in a large family, I had huge fun dreaming up tales for my younger siblings – one woodland saga lasted for two years, with weekly updates.
-I was brought up near Whipsnade Zoo, and couldn’t resist mentioning the wild wallabies in the woods in my latest crime story, The Grass Trail.
+I was brought up near Whipsnade Zoo, and couldn’t resist mentioning the wild wallabies in the woods in The Grass Trail.

 City life and the business world seep into my books too.
-After all, everyone says, “Write about what you know,” and I’m very familiar indeed with cities and the corporate world.
+After all, everyone says, “Write about what you know,” and I’m very familiar with cities and the corporate world.
 Although I’m now based in Bristol in the English West Country, my career in finance also took me to buzzy Birmingham and the City of London.
 They’re both places to which I often return, especially vibrant Birmingham with its friendly folk and independent coffee shops.
 It has fantastic real ale pubs and cocktail bars too.
 Strangely enough, the characters in my crime thrillers seem to like drinking there as much as I do!

 Of course, it’s not just about getting facts right – you deserve to read crime thrillers that are well-written and exciting.
 So that mine really hit the spot, twenty readers and a professional editor help me perfect each book before it’s released.